Get Cool+

 The lessons have been designed to empower educators to deliver clean energy content, build students STEM skills across multiple subjects and increase their awareness of clean energy career opportunities, highlighting connections between STEM knowledge and the renewable energy context.

-This STEM Futures: Clean Energy and Careers program consists of lessons and resources that highlight projects, people and careers in Queensland through case studies and video content.
+This STEM Futures: Energy Careers program consists of lessons and resources that highlight projects, people and careers in Queensland through case studies and video content.
 They are aligned to the Australian Curriculum 9.0 but can be used in various teaching and learning contexts.
 The program allows students to learn subject-specific knowledge, concepts and skills in the context of real-world Queensland and Australian renewable energy projects and empowers them to understand how their subject knowledge can be applied to careers and industries in this vital sector.

 Cool.org recommends that Science, Mathematics and Design and Technologies educators collaborate to deliver these resources across their respective subjects so students can understand the content from multiple perspectives.